opentable/otj-server/README.md

 | PORT_ACTUATOR | server.management.port | Actuator | Use PORT_ACTUATOR if defined.
 Then check if the Spring Property is set, if so use it.
 Finally fall back to null, which disables. |

 In addition, in Kubernetes, `ot.jmx.address` will always be set to `127.0.0.1` regardless of any property setting.
+If using Remote Debugging in Kubernetes, you'll need to modify the port to $PORT_JPDA, and bind "jpda" in Helm.

 _Disabling Port Selection_